A First Observational Assessment of Cosmic Backreaction Over an Extended Redshift Range: Constraints

 \section{Constraints}

-In order to constrain $\Omega_r+3\Omega_Q$ we must reconstruct $D$ and $H_D$ observationally {\em without} invoking assumptions based on the $\Lambda$CDM model or the entire FLRW class of models.
+In order to constrain $\Omega_R+3\Omega_Q$ we must reconstruct $D$ and $H_\mathcal{D}$ observationally {\em without} invoking assumptions based on the $\Lambda$CDM model or the entire FLRW class of models.
 We can do this following the bootstrap-based symbolic regression procedure recently introduced in \cite{PRD}.
-Indeed, we will here use the reconstructed $<D_A>$, $H_D$ and their derivatives obtained for the work presented in \cite{PRD}, to here obtain the constraints on $\Omega_R + 3\Omega_Q$.
+Indeed, we will here use the reconstructed $\langle D_A\rangle$, $H_\mathcal{D}$ and their derivatives obtained for the work presented in \cite{PRD}, to here obtain the constraints on $\Omega_R + 3\Omega_Q$.
 The reconstructions of \cite{PRD} were obtained by using supernova data from Pantheon+ \cite{pantheon} and baryon acoustic oscillations (BAO) data from BOSS, eBOSS and DESI \cite{bao1, bao2, bao3, bao4, bao5, bao6, bao7, bao8}.
-Details on the bootstrap-based symbolic regression method can be found in \cite{PRD}.
+Details on the bootstrap-based symbolic regression method can be found in \cite{PRD}, and we will here focus on discussing the possibility of constraining $H_\mathcal{D}$ with BAO data.
+Note first that we only use the radial BAO measurements which constrain the averaged line-of-sight expansion rate, $\mathcal{H}$, multiplied by the sound horizon at the drag epoch, $r_d$ \cite{bao_review}.
+For a general spacetime, we can write

+where $\theta$ is the fluid's isotropic expansion, $a^\mu$ its acceleration, $\sigma_{\mu\nu}$ its shear and $e^\mu$ is the line-of-sight.
+We expect $a^\mu = 0$ on the large scales probed by BAO.
+We further expect that the shear vanishes on average on sufficiently large scales.
+If we further assume that the shear field has no preferred direction and that $e^\mu$ is isotropically distributed in the BAO surveys, the last term in $\mathcal{H}$ would also drop out upon averaging.
+Thus, under fairly broad assumptions we see that the radial BAO indeed can be used to estimate $H_\mathcal{D}r_d$.
+To summarize, to constrain $H_\mathcal{D}$ directly from the BAO data we merely need to imposing assumptions of large-scale homogeneity and isotropy which is already a requirement for relating spatial averages to $\langle z\rangle$ and $\langle D_A\rangle$ as in equations \ref{eq:z} and \ref{eq:DA}.

+To determine $H_\mathcal{D}$ we must further assume a value for $r_d$.
+Usually, one would use the $\Lambda$CDM Planck value, but we here marginalize over $r_d$ in an interval around this value to minimize $\Lambda$CDM model-dependence.
+Specifically, we marginalize over $\pm 2$Mpc around the Planck best-fit value.
+This is sufficient to reduce sensitivity to the exact Planck $\Lambda$CDM best-fit value while retaining the assumption that standard early-universe physics provides a good approximation for the sound horizon scale.